caiofrota/pdf-calendar-scraper/README.md

     ```pip install google-api-python-client google-auth pdfplumber```

 2. Change the constants PDF_FILE, CREDENTIALS_FILE and CAL_ID.

+   PDF_FILE is your PDF to be scraped

+   CREDENTIALS_FILE is the file downloaded in the step 5 of the google pre-configuration

+   CAL_ID is the Google Calendar Id you can get on calendar “Settings and sharing”

-3. python3 scraper.py
+4. python3 scraper.py
-4. See the magic!
+5. See the magic!

 ## Example of PDF